zentyal/zentyal/docs/en/user/intro.rst

 .. endweb

-Nevertheless, in the first case eBox Platform installation and deployment is easy as all the dependencies are in a single CD and in addition, some pre-configuration is made during the installation process.
+Nevertheless, the former one is easier since all the dependencies are in a single CD.
+Moreover, some pre-configuration is made during the installation process.

 eBox Platform installer